 "Tsk, such language.
 Your manners were much more refined when you were fourteen."
 The machine retorted.

 After a moment's thought, Tai was finally able to place the voice.
 "Gennai?"

-"Gennai, what're you- I mean why-…" Tai paused, not really knowing what to say.
+"Gennai, what're you- I mean why-…" Tai paused, mouth agape, not really knowing what to say.

 "I'm sorry Tai, I don't have much time to explain.
 In short, I am once again in need of your services."

-"I can't tell you much, but here's what you need to know.
+"I can't tell you much," Gennai's tinny voice replied.
+"But here's what you need to know.
 There's a new threat to both of our worlds, which even I don't completely know how to stop.
 I can't even identify exactly what the threat is.
 I do know this, though.
 It combines the darkness of the digital world, and the evils of men in your own.
 This is why I have built the Academy."

 "It's a place where I plan to train specially chosen digidestined to combat this new danger."